Cryptochrome and Magnetic Sensing

 Animal Magnetoreception

-Magnetic sensing, perhaps because it is a type of sensory perception inaccessible to humans, has long captivated the human imagination.
+Magnetic sensing is a type of sensory perception that has long captivated the human imagination, although it seems inaccessible to humans.
 Over the past 50 years, scientific studies have shown that a wide variety of living organisms have the ability to perceive magnetic fields and can use information from the earth's magnetic field in orientation behavior.
 Examples abound: salmon (Oncorhynchus nerka), sea turtles (Dermochelys coriacea), spotted newts (Notophthalmus viridescens), lobsters (Panulirus argus), honeybees (Apis mellifera), and fruitflies (Drosophila melongaster) can all perceive and utilize geomagnetic field information.
 But perhaps the most well-studied example of animal magnetoreception is the case of migratory birds (e.g. European robins (Erithacus rubecula), silvereyes (Zosterops l. lateralis), garden warblers (Sylvia borin)), who use the earth's magnetic field, as well as a variety of other environmental cues, to find their way during migration.

 Fig. 1.
 The magnetic compass of the European robin (Erithacus rubecula) has been extensively studied by Wiltschko et al. and others.
 Magnetic field effects in plants (Arabidopsis thaliana) have also been observed.
 A radical pair mechanism within the protein cryptochrome may underlie both phenomena.
 (Images taken from here and here.)

 The avian magnetic compass is a complex entity with many surprising properties.
 The basis for the magnetic sense is located in the eye of the bird, and furthermore, it is light-dependent, i.e., a bird can only sense the magnetic field if certain wavelengths of light are available.
-Specifically, many studies have shown that birds can only orient if blue light is present (although a recent study showed that they may orient in red light given sufficient accomodation time).
+Specifically, many studies have shown that birds can only orient if blue light is present.
 The avian compass is also an inclination-only compass, meaning that it can sense changes in the inclination of magnetic field lines but is not sensitive to the polarity of the field lines.
 Under normal conditions, birds are sensitive to only a narrow band of magnetic field strengths around the geomagnetic field strength, but can orient at higher or lower magnetic field strengths given accomodation time.

 A Radical-Pair-Based Avian Compass